Kenissocool/Stm32SendBatteryInfoUsingDronecan/README.md

 # Stm32 Sending Battery Data using Dronecan

-A minimal working implementation of the [DroneCAN](https://dronecan.github.io/) protocol using **libcanard** and the [Arduino-DroneCAN](https://github.com/BeyondRobotix/Arduino-DroneCAN) library for STM32 or other microcontrollers.
+A minimal working implementation of the [DroneCAN](https://dronecan.github.io/) protocol using **libcanard** and the [Arduino-DroneCAN](https://github.com/BeyondRobotix/Arduino-DroneCAN) library for STM32.

 ---